 In future work, we aim to leverage transfer learning to optimize model training and reduce the time cost of model training before the labeling process.
+Additionally, we intend to deploy LabelEase onto a server, thus enabling accessibility for individuals requiring its functionalities online.
 We believe that access to high-quality trace datasets will surely contribute to the rapid development of intelligent AIOps in academia and industry.